thegameofcode/iris/README.md

 * One page navigation using Hash-URL
 * 100% Client multilanguage support
 * Crossbrowser: Chrome, Firefox & Internet Explorer
-* Light and fast: 16 KB
+* Light and fast: 18 KB
 * Open source: New BSD License

 _Remmeber that you can [make suggestions][issues] or [report bugs][issues]!_

+[issues]: /thegameofcode/iris/issues

 ## Getting Started
 Download the [production version][min] or the [development version][max].